MetaLex-Tech/borg-core/README-yearnBorg.md

 ### Future On-chain Governance Transition

-The veYFI Snapshot governance will be replaced with on-chain governance at some point, at which we will implement a bridge contract `YearnGovExecutor` that looks up voting results on Yearn's on-chain governance contract and performs the following:
+The veYFI Snapshot governance will be replaced with on-chain governance at some point.
+Let's call the contract `YearnGovExecutor`.
-- Verify the vote is passed
-- Extract and execute its instructions (specifically `target`, `value`, `calldata`)
+To integrate with the co-approval process, `YearnGovExecutor` must satisfy:
+- Each proposal should have generic transaction fields (`target`, `value`, `calldata`) or equivalents so that `YearnGovExecutor` knows how to execute after the proposal is passed
+- Proposals related to the BORG [Restricted Admin Workflows](#restricted-admin-workflows-tbd) should be exclusively executed by `ychad.eth` because that's how the co-approval process is enforced

 The transition process is as follows:

-1. Deploy `YearnGovExecutor` and set `ychad.eth` as its owner
-2. A Snapshot proposal will be submitted to replace `SnapShotExecutor` with `YearnGovExecutor`.
+1. A final Snapshot proposal will be submitted to replace `SnapShotExecutor` with `YearnGovExecutor`.
    More specifically, it is done by transferring `SudoImplant`'s and `EjectImplant`'s owner to `YearnGovExecutor`

 After the transition, the co-approval process will become:

 1. Operation is initiated on the MetaLeX OS webapp
-2. An on-chain proposal will be submitted to Yearn governance contract
+2. An on-chain proposal will be submitted to `YearnGovExecutor`
-3. Once the vote passed, `ychad.eth` will co-approve it by executing the operation through MetaLex OS webapp
+3. Once the vote passed, `ychad.eth` will co-approve it by executing the operation through the MetaLeX OS webapp

 ## Key Parameters